What is Regulin?

-Regulin is implanted under the skin behind a sheep’s ear.
-It releases melatonin, which is naturally produced by all animals, over 100-120 days.
-This mimics the onset of Autumn, the natural season for joining sheep.
+Regulin is a small pellet implanted under the skin behind a sheep’s ear.
+It releases melatonin over 100-120 days, mimicking the onset of Autumn, the natural season for joining sheep.

 - In ewes, Regulin induces sexual readiness in spring and early summer, allowing year round productivity.